Get food

 Hours and location

-Food distribution: every Thursday,* 3:15 PM – 5:00 PM
+Drive-through Food distribution: every Thursday,* 3:15 PM – 5:00 PM

 Location: in the parking lot at Christ Church United Methodist, 1717 Yulupa Avenue, Santa Rosa, CA

-Pantry customers should bring their Pantry ID cards.
+All pantry guests should bring their Pantry ID cards.

 Please return bags for reuse.
 What we save on replacing bags we can use to buy more food.

 *We do close for most national holidays that fall on a Thursday.
-Thanksgiving: November 28, 2024.

 Eligibility